 UAG's main role in relation to the Tbilisi and Batumi airports is to provide aviation security services in accordance with international standards.
 In addition, UAG monitors TAV's compliance with the concession and leasing agreements and other contractual obligations.
 UAG also monitors compliance of the infrastructural and business environment within the airports against standards set in the contracts.
-If deficiencies are identified notice of corrective action required is issued.
+If deficiencies are identified, notice of required corrective action is issued.